mac-can/SerialCAN/README.md

 ## Known Bugs and Caveats

-1. To probe a CAN channel is not supported.
+1. Transmitting messages over the TTY is extremely slow; approx. 16ms per frame.
+   I guess this is because the transmission is acknowledged by the CAN device.

 2. Time-stamps are currently not supported.

-3. Serial line attributes (baud rate and mode) cannot be changed (default: 57.6kBaud, 8-N-1).

-4. Transmitting messages over the TTY is extremely slow; approx. 16ms per frame.
-   I guess this is because the transmission is acknowledged by the CAN device.

-5. The Phython examples didn't catch Ctrl-C.

 ## This and That